sazonovanton/TLDR/README.md

 - **To summarize an entire page:**
   - Click the extension icon in the toolbar.
 The entire page text will be extracted and sent for summarization.
 - **To summarize selected text:**
   - Select the necessary text and right-click.
-Choose the "Summarize via AI" option.
+Choose the "Summarize via TL;DR" option.
 - The summarization result will be displayed in a popup modal directly on the page.

 ## Configuration